drondeseries/pseuplex/README.md

 ### SSL

-You must use your own SSL certificate for your plex server in order for pseuplex to modify requests over HTTPS.
+You will need to use your own SSL certificate for your plex server in order for pseuplex to modify requests over HTTPS.
 Otherwise, pseuplex will only work over HTTP, or it will fallback to the plex server's true address instead of the proxy address.

 ### Configuration